The Statutory Debt Repayment Plan: legislated in 2018, still switched off

 Why it matters

 Four million people live in negative budgets.
-After 60 days of Breathing Space, protections evaporate and creditors can resume enforcement, undoing recoveries.
-The missing middle between a two-month moratorium and formal insolvency is exactly where most problem debt sits, and the legal instrument already exists on the statute book.
+After 60 days of Breathing Space the protections evaporate and creditors can resume enforcement, undoing recoveries in progress.
+Most problem debt sits in the space between a two-month moratorium and formal insolvency, and the legal instrument for that space is already on the statute book.

 What would fill it

-Commence the SDRP regulations (or legislate a successor within the personal insolvency review with a statutory deadline), with funding for the debt-advice gateway that administers plans and a creditor-compliance mechanism.
+Commence the SDRP regulations, or legislate a successor within the personal insolvency review with a statutory deadline.
+Fund the debt-advice gateway that administers plans, and give the scheme a creditor-compliance mechanism.

 // State-led: Instrument: commencement of SDRP regulations under Financial Guidance and Claims Act 2018, or successor statute.